Skip to content

 Distance and Displacement

-Distance and Displacement are two crucial terms of Mechanics that may seem the same but have different meanings and definitions.
+Distance and Displacement are two important terms of mechanics that may seem the same but have different meanings and definitions.
 Distance is a measure of "How much path is covered by an object in motion?"
-While Displacement is the measure of "How much path is covered by the object in a particular di
+While Displacement is the measure of "How much path is covered by the object in a particular

 Speed and Velocity